LIdro/Piper_TTS/README.md

 ## Known Issues

 - Windows users must install SoX for audio playback to work
-- Linux users might encounter permission issues with the Piper binaries.
-The extension attempts to set the correct permissions automatically, but if issues persist, see the Linux Users section for manual steps
+- Linux and macOS users might encounter permission issues with the Piper binaries.
+The extension attempts to set the correct permissions automatically, but if issues persist, see the respective platform sections for manual steps

 ## Release Notes